Signature SDEs from an affine and polynomial perspective: Signature SDEs and their signature process

 \section{Signature SDEs and their signature process}

-We introduce signature SDEs as (It\^o) stochastic processes with characteristics, which dependent in a kind of entire or real-analytic way (made precise below) on its signature components.
-The first two subsections are devoted to a detailed analysis of the state space of signature processes, functions thereon and their relation to real analytic functions (also in a classical sense).

-Then we are led to our main results: stochastic processes, whose characteristics dependent in an entire way on its own signature components, appear as linear projections of affine or polynomial processes taking values in subsets of group like elements.
-This class of processes is large (and to some extent universal) on the one hand, on the other hand affine or polynomial processes allow for very explicit descriptions of their laws in terms of Fourier-Laplace transforms.
+We introduce signature SDEs as (It\^o) stochastic processes with characteristics depending in entire way (made precise below) on its signature components.
+The first two subsections are devoted to a detailed analysis of the state space of signature processes and functions thereon.
+Then we are led to our main results: such processes appear as linear projections of affine or polynomial processes taking values in subsets of so-called group-like elements.
+This class of processes is large (and to some extent universal) on the one hand; on the other hand affine or polynomial processes allow for very explicit descriptions of their laws in terms of Fourier-Laplace transforms.